Genesis 31 – Jacob Flees from Laban to Canaan

 · You have changed my wages ten times: Jacob endured repeated unfairness from Laban as his employer.

 c.
 Unless the God of my father, the God of Abraham and the Fear of Isaac, had been with me, surely now you would have sent me away empty handed: Jacob claimed that it was God’s protection that sent him away in a way that prevented Laban from taking what belonged to Jacob.

 i.
-It was good that Jacob saw God’s place in all this.
-Unfortunately, nowhere does Jacob claim God as his own; he referred to God as the God of his father Isaac and grandfather Abraham.
+It was good that Jacob saw God’s presence and protection in all this.
+Unfortunately, nowhere did Jacob claim God as his own; he referred to God as the Fear of his father Isaac and the God of his grandfather Abraham.

 C. Laban and Jacob make a covenant.